ucphhpc/docker-migrid/doc/source/sections/configuration/variables.rst

      - Which skin variant to use as a basis.
 If flavor is migrid and skin suffix is basic the skin in migrid-basic will effectively be used.
    * - ENABLE_OPENID
      - True
-     - Enable the built-in OpenID service
+     - Enable the built-in OpenID 2.0 service for authenticating local users on web
    * - ENABLE_SFTP
      - True
-     - Enable the built-in native SFTP service
+     - Enable the built-in native SFTP service using Paramiko only
    * - ENABLE_SFTP_SUBSYS
      - True
      - Enable the built-in SFTP service provided as a sftp-subsystem to OpenSSH